shivammathur/setup-php/README.md

 > Setup PHP on a self-hosted runner.

-- To setup a dockerized self-hosted runner, refer to this [guide](https://github.com/shivammathur/setup-php/wiki/Dockerized-self-hosted-runner-on-Ubuntu) to setup in an `Ubuntu` container and refer to this [guide](https://github.com/shivammathur/setup-php/wiki/Dockerized-self-hosted-runner-on-Windows) to setup in a `Windows` container.
+- To set up a dockerized self-hosted runner, refer to this [guide](https://github.com/shivammathur/setup-php/wiki/Dockerized-self-hosted-runner-on-Ubuntu) to set up in an `Ubuntu` container and refer to this [guide](https://github.com/shivammathur/setup-php/wiki/Dockerized-self-hosted-runner-on-Windows) to set up in a `Windows` container.
-- To setup the runner directly on the host OS or in a virtual machine, follow this [requirements guide](https://github.com/shivammathur/setup-php/wiki/Requirements-for-self-hosted-runners "Requirements guide for self-hosted runner to run setup-php") before setting up the self-hosted runner.
+- To set up the runner directly on the host OS or in a virtual machine, follow this [requirements guide](https://github.com/shivammathur/setup-php/wiki/Requirements-for-self-hosted-runners "Requirements guide for self-hosted runner to run setup-php") before setting up the self-hosted runner.
 - If your workflow uses [services](https://help.github.com/en/actions/reference/workflow-syntax-for-github-actions#jobsjob_idservices "GitHub Actions Services"), then setup the runner on a Linux host or in a Linux virtual machine.
 GitHub Actions does not support nested virtualization on Linux, so services will not work in a dockerized container.

 Specify the environment variable `runner` with the value `self-hosted`.
 Without this your workflow will fail.